 Even Anthony Bourdain had to wait in line for an hour and a half to get his hands on Franklin BBQ, as featured in the Austin episode of No Reservations (Season 8).

 "It is the best.
 It is the finest brisket I've ever had.
 I can't imagine anyone could surpass this.
 It's unearthly in its moistness, in its perfect balance."- Anthony Bourdain to HuffPostTV

 So yeah, Franklin Barbecue in East Austin is notorious for long lunch lines, and unless you're President Obama, you'll have to suck it up and endure the wait.

-Intimidated by the time commitment and sure of myself that it couldn't be *that* much better than other excellent BBQ in Austin, I put off my first visit to Franklin's for six years.
+Intimidated by the time commitment and sure that it couldn't be that much better than the other excellent BBQ in Austin, I put off my first visit to Franklin's for six years.
 Finally, I made a go of it with my girlfriend, Kel.

 Is Franklin BBQ worth the hype?
 Continue reading for our experience and whether I'd do it again.

-Before you can get your paws on Aaron Franklin's juicy beef brisket, you will need to plan.
+Before you can get your paws on Aaron Franklin's juicy beef brisket, you must plan.
 I'm referring specifically to dining at the only restaurant location.